Organic, Pastured, Heritage

 Pick-Up Whole Birds in July and Cut Up birds in August

 Enjoy a first-hand connection to meat raised with respect and appreciation.

 Heritage-breed chickens will partner with us: as we care for them, and as they fertilize the future vegetable gardens.
-In early August and again in October a group of roasting chicken will be available fresh for pick up at the farm, or frozen at the Trinity Bellwoods Farmers Market in Toronto.
+Whole Birds are available after July 6th, and cut up birds will be available after August 4rd.
+Pickup is available fresh at the farm, or frozen at the Trinity Bellwoods Farmers Market in Toronto.
 Please order ahead as soon as possible, as these groups sell out fast.

 Two ways to enjoy:

 Whole Birds: They finish at an average of 4-6 lbs, and cost $5.50/lb: roughly $25 - $35 per bird.